+Director Since: 2018 Independent: Yes

+Class: I

-Age: 52 Director Since: 2018 Independent: Yes Class: I Committee Membership: Audit I Compensation I NESG I Meeting Attendance: 90% Other Public Directorships: None
+Committee Membership: Audit ■ Compensation □ NESG □

+Meeting Attendance: 100%

+Other Public Directorships: Clearway Energy Inc.

-Since November 2016, Ms. Lowry has served as Vice President of Corporate Finance for McCormick & Company, Inc. From 2012 to 2016, Ms. Lowry held senior management roles with Exelon Corporation ("Exelon") and Constellation Energy Group, Inc. ("Constellation"), which merged with Exelon, including Treasurer and Vice President of Constellation and Senior Vice President and head of strategy for Exelon's Generation Company.
-Prior to that, she held executive positions at companies within the electric power industry including AES Corporation and Cogentrix Energy Group, Inc. Ms. Lowry has served on numerous governing committees within Constellation and Exelon and is currently Chair of the Maryland Zoo Board of Trustees.
-She attended Dartmouth College, where she obtained a Bachelor of Arts degree and Bachelor of Engineering degree with a focus on electrical engineering, and she holds a Masters in Management from the Northwestern University Kellogg School of Management.
+Ms. Lowry served as Vice President of Risk, Treasury and Corporate Finance for McCormick & Company, Inc., a global food company, from 2016 to 2021.
+From 2012 to 2016, Ms. Lowry held senior management roles with Exelon Corporation ("Exelon") a U.S. power generator and Constellation Energy Group, Inc. ("Constellation") an energy company, which merged with Exelon, including Treasurer and Vice President of Constellation and Senior Vice President and head of strategy for Exelon's Generation Company.
+Prior to that, she held executive positions at companies within the electric power industry including The AES Corporation and Cogentrix Energy Group, Inc. Ms. Lowry has served on numerous governing committees within Constellation and Exelon and was, until December 2021, Chair of the Maryland Zoo Board of Trustees.
+Since February, 2022, Ms. Lowry has served on the board of Clearway Energy Inc. She attended Dartmouth College, where she earned a Bachelor of Arts degree and Bachelor of Engineering degree with a focus on electrical engineering, and she earned a Masters in Management from the Northwestern University Kellogg School of Management.